hjson/hjson-js/README.md

 - v1.0.0

-  Switched to v1 for semver
+  Switched to v1 for semver.

   Adds editing support via the `{ keepWsc: true }` option.

-  Removes stringify(value, replacer, space) replacer support You can still use this syntax but replacer will no longer be called.
+  Removes stringify(value, replacer, space) replacer support

+  You can still use this syntax but replacer will no longer be called.
 This was removed in favor of editing support and because replacer provided an incomplete solution.